-2.3 Amendments/improvements to MFRSs that have been issued, but yet to be effective (cont'd)
+2.3 Amendments/improvements to MFRSs that have been issued, but are yet to be effective (Cont'd)

-2.3.2 The Group and the Company plan to adopt the above applicable amendments/ improvements to MFRSs when they become effective.
-A brief discussion on the above significant amendments/ improvements to MFRSs are summarised below (cont'd).
+2.3.2 The Group and the Company plan to adopt the above applicable amendments/improvements to MFRSs when they become effective.
+A brief discussion on the above significant amendments/improvements to MFRSs that may be applicable to the Group and the Company are summarised below.